 Yeti GermanCo 1 GmbH (the "Company") is a holding company with the business address Messer-Platz 1, 65812 Bad Soden am Taunus, and is based in Sulzbach (Taunus), Germany, registered with the Frankfurt/ Main Local Court under the number HRB 111626.
-Yeti GermanCo 1 GmbH is the parent company of the Messer Industries Group (the "Group"), which produces and sells industrial gases (in particular oxygen, nitrogen, argon, helium, carbon dioxide, hydrogen and rare and high-purity gases), processes for their use and systems located on the customer's property (on-site plants) for gas production.
+Yeti GermanCo 1 GmbH is the parent company of the Messer Industries Group (the "Group"), which produces and sells industrial gases (in particular oxygen, nitrogen, argon, helium, carbon dioxide, hydrogen and rare and high-purity gases), processes for their use and systems located on the customer's property (on site plants) for gas production.
 The main customers of the Messer Industries Group include important companies from the manufacturing, chemical, steel-producing and pharmaceutical industries, the food industry and waste management.

-Yeti GermanCo 1 GmbH was founded as a joint venture by Messer Group GmbH and CVC Capital Partners (CVC), UK, with the purpose of assuming the management of Messer's business in Western Europe and the Americas.
-In this context, Messer Group GmbH has contributed its Western European operating activities in Spain, Portugal, Switzerland, France, Belgium, the Netherlands, Denmark, Germany and the company in Algeria, plus a right-of-use asset for the ,Messer - Gases for Life' brand, to the joint venture for a period of ten years as of March 1, 2019.
-The requirements of section 315e (3) of the Handelsgesetzbuch (HGB - German Commercial Code) for the preparation of the consolidated financial statements of Yeti GermanCo 1 GmbH in accordance with the International Financial Reporting Standards (IFRS) have been satisfied.
+Yeti GermanCo 1 GmbH was founded as a joint venture by Messer SE & Co.
+KGaA (until July 30, 2021: Messer Group GmbH) and CVC Capital Partners (CVC), UK, with the purpose of assuming the management of Messer's business in Western Europe and the Americas.
+In this context, Messer SE & Co.
+KGaA has contributed its Western European operating activities in Spain, Portugal, Switzerland, France, Belgium, the Netherlands, Denmark, Germany and the company in Algeria, plus a right-of-use asset for the ,Messer - Gases for Life' brand, to the joint venture for a period of ten years as of March 1, 2019.
+The requirements of section 315e (3) of the Handelsgesetzbuch (HGB - German Commercial Code) for the preparation of the consolidated financial statements of Yeti GermanCo 1 GmbH in accordance with the International Financial Reporting Standards (IFRS), as adopted in the EU, have been satisfied.